yaagmurss/Automation-Developer-Professional-Training/4_Variables_And_Arguments.md

 ***Numeric***
 Used to store numbers

--Int32
--Long
--Double
+- Int32
+- Long
+- Double

 ***Boolean***
 Used to store two values (true(1) false(0))

 ***Collection***
-Used for handling and processing complex data -Array(used to store multiple values of the same data type.
+Used for handling and processing complex data
+- Array(used to store multiple values of the same data type.
 The size (number of objects) is defined at creation.)
--List (used to store multiple values of the same data type, just like Arrays.
+- List (used to store multiple values of the same data type, just like Arrays.
 Unlike Arrays, their size is dynamic.)
--Dictionary (used to store objects in the form of (key, value) pairs, where each of the two can be of a separate data type.)
+- Dictionary (used to store objects in the form of (key, value) pairs, where each of the two can be of a separate data type.)

 ***DataTable***
 Act as a database or a simple spreadsheet with rows and columns.